 Sadly, further tragedy hit Bernie’s life when his sister Sarah was murdered by her abusive partner in 2012.
 To provide a legacy for his sister, Bernie has been working hard to raise awareness of domestic abuse, and delivers workshops and talks raising awareness of the subject and challenging some of the myths and responsibilities involved in this area of relationships and what each and every person can do to put an end to domestic abuse.

-Engineering Random Opportunities to Succeed – Soon the be published in book form (“Sending The Ladder Back Down”) Bernie talks about how everyone has the duty to support others.
+Engineering Random Opportunities to Succeed – Soon the be published in book form (see below) Bernie talks about how everyone has the duty to support others.

 Life By The Balls – is a motivational talk based on Bernie’s experience as a Testicular Cancer Survivor.
 It’s funny, informative and moving as well as being thought-provoking.